 It therefore has a crucial role to play as an engine of inclusive growth and prosperity, as well as supporting value and social value in the provision of public services.

-A note published August 2017 which summarises the contribution providers of business services make to inclusive growth across Scotland is here.
+A note summarising the contribution providers of business services make to inclusive growth across Scotland, updated in August 2018, is here.

 A summary of the BSA Inclusive Growth event in Edinburgh, held in September 2017, is here.

 Keith Brown, MSP, then Cabinet Secretary for Economy, Jobs and Fair Work, delivered the keynote speech at the BSA Inclusive Growth event.
 The transcript can be read here.